-In 1997, Steve Hobelheinrich founded a web site to bring together persons affected by fibrous dysplasia (FD), their caretakers and partners, and medical professionals.
-He was motivated by the lack of information available when his 13 year-old daughter was diagnosed with the rare disease.
-Steve’s effort clearly met a need as individuals affected by FD, McCune-Albright Syndrome (MAS) and Cherubism and a variety of medical specialists immediately registered on Fibrous Dysplasia Support On-Line (FDSOL).
-In 2004, membership on FDSOL topped 1500, with more than 750 registrants from the USA and other countries actively participating in a regular exchange of e-mail.
+In 1997, Steve Hobelheinrich founded a listserve to bring together persons affected by fibrous dysplasia (FD), their caretakers and partners, and medical professionals.
+He was motivated by the lack of information available when his 13-year-old daughter was diagnosed with this rare disease.
+Steve’s effort clearly met a need as individuals affected by FD, McCune-Albright Syndrome (MAS) and Cherubism, and a variety of medical specialists immediately registered on Fibrous Dysplasia Support On-Line (FDSOL).

-In 2003, a conversation developed on FDSOL about the need to formalize an organization to advocate for the development of research and treatment options for FD patients.
-Five members formed an action group to pursue the matter.
-The Fibrous Dysplasia Foundation incorporated in Florida in June 2004, and in July expanded the volunteer Board of Directors to 8.
-In October 2005 the FD Foundation received confirmation of its tax exempt charitable status under Section 501( c) (3) of the Internal Revenue Code.
+The Fibrous Dysplasia Foundation incorporated in Florida in June 2004 and in July, the volunteer Board of Directors increased to eight individuals.
+In October 2005 the FD Foundation received confirmation of its tax-exempt charitable status under Section 501(c) (3) of the Internal Revenue Code.

 As per our bylaws, the mission of the Fibrous Dysplasia Foundation is to:

 - Promote mutual support through support groups and networking opportunities

 - Promote increased awareness, knowledge and understanding about fibrous dysplasia (FD), McCune-Albright syndrome (MAS), cherubism and other related diseases among medical professionals.